Knot Graphs and Gromov Hyperbolicity: Background Material

 The $H(n)$-move, $n\ge 2$, is defined in Figure \ref{FigureOfH(n)Moves}.
 We adopt the convention from \cite{HosteNakanishiTaniyama} that only those $H(n)$-moves are allowed which preserve the number of components.
 The $H(2)$-move is called a {\em noncoherent} or {\em nonorientable band move}, as it is realized by attaching a band to the knot, in such a way that the orientation of the band agrees with that of the knot at one of its ends, and disagrees at the other.

 The $H(n)$-moves were introduced and studied by Hoste, Nakanishi and Taniyama in \cite{HosteNakanishiTaniyama}, where they proved that each $H(n)$-move is an unknotting operation.
 We are thus justified in letting $\mathcal K_{H(n)}$ denote the resulting $H(n)$-Gordian knot graphs, and we denote the induced metric on $\mathcal K_{H(n)}$ by $d_n$.
 Hoste, Nakanishi and Taniyama established several estimates for the $H(n)$-unknotting number $u_n(K)$, defined as $d_n(K,U)$ (with $U$ the unknot).
-The following theorem is proved in \cite{HosteNakanishiTaniyama} for the case of $K'=U$, we adapt their proofs for our somewhat more general formulas. \begin{theorem}[Hoste, Nakanishi, Taniyama \cite{HosteNakanishiTaniyama}] Let $K, K'$ be a pair of knots and $n\ge 2$ an integer. \begin{itemize} \item[(i)] An $H(n)$-move can be realized by an $H(n+1)$-move.
-In particular
+The following theorem is proved in \cite{HosteNakanishiTaniyama} for the case of $K'=U$, we adapt their proofs for our somewhat more general formulas.